About the Japanese Spitz

 Average Size,Weight, and Height at shoulder:

 The Japanese Spitz is a family dog.
 They thrive on human companionship.
+When you are home they want to be with you.
+So they are an indoor and outdoor dog.
+Not a breed you can just leave in the backyard as they want to be apart of the family.
 They are an intelligent breed always eager to please, each dog developing its own personality.
 In temperament, they are alert, intelligent, bold and lively.
 They tend to be wary of complete strangers that rush up to them without formal introduction.
 They prefer a gentle approach, after which you have a friend for life.

 The are characterized by their great courage, affection and they are devoted companions.
 They are small enough to enjoy being a lap dog, but let it be aid, at their discretion, for despite these qualities are nevertheless of an independent nature with a will of their own.